ros2/rmw_cyclonedds/shared_memory_support.md

 # Using Shared Memory with ROS 2

 This rmw_cyclonedds implementation uses [cyclonedds](https://projects.eclipse.org/projects/iot.cyclonedds) which includes support for fast Shared Memory data transfer based on [iceoryx](https://projects.eclipse.org/projects/technology.iceoryx).
-Since this feature is still in an experimental stage, it is disabled by default but can be enabled easily in a cyclonedds.xml configuration file.
+Since this feature is still in an experimental stage, it is disabled by default but can be enabled easily by providing a cyclonedds.xml configuration file.

 ## Requirements

 Currently Shared Memory transport is only supported on Linux.
 It is available in the rmw_cyclonedds implementation used by the ROS 2 Rolling or Galactic Geochelone distribution.

+Note that the Shared Memory feature is not available on Windows.

 ## Installation

-ROS 2 needs to be installed as described in [Installing ROS 2](https://docs.ros.org/en/rolling/Installation/Ubuntu-Install-Binary.html).
+ROS 2 needs to be installed as described in [Installing ROS 2 Rolling](https://docs.ros.org/en/rolling/Installation/Ubuntu-Install-Binary.html).

-It can also be build from sources directly [Building ROS 2](https://docs.ros.org/en/rolling/Installation/Ubuntu-Development-Setup.html).
+It can also be build from sources directly [Building ROS 2 Rolling](https://docs.ros.org/en/rolling/Installation/Ubuntu-Development-Setup.html).
+Using the ROS 2 Galactic installation as described in [Installing ROS 2 Galactic](https://docs.ros.org/en/galactic/Installation/Ubuntu-Install-Binary.html) and  [Building ROS 2 Galactic](https://docs.ros.org/en/galactic/Installation/Ubuntu-Development-Setup.html) is also possible.

 In both cases rmw_cyclonedds is build with Shared Memory support by default.

 ## Configuration

-In your ROS 2 workspace `ros2_rolling` create a configuration file `cyclonedds.xml` with the following content.
+In your ROS 2 workspace `ros2_ws` create a configuration file `cyclonedds.xml` with the following content.

 ```xml
 <?xml version="1.0" encoding="UTF-8" ?>